erover/sims4-tweaks/Age Mod Generator/AgeMod.md

 2. Copy is made of template.tuning file.
 3. Script takes use-entered age length value and overwrites placeholders in template copy.
 4. Template is renamed to "S4_03B33DDF_00000000_5D0152209188C58B%%+ITUN.tuning".
-5. Whitespace is purged from the newly created .tuning file because EA recommends doing so for performance.

 ##Changelog
 | Date     | Change            |